-- Phone call and/or text message from Blackboard Connect call system.
-Please keep us informed throughout the year of any changes in your phone contact information
+- Phone call and/or text message

-- Email
+- 🥑 Email

 - Local news stations, channels 2, 6 & 8

-- Undercroft's website, www.undercroft.org.
+- Undercroft's website, www.undercroft.org

+- Undercroft's Facebook Page

 If Undercroft is closed for the morning session, it will remain closed for the afternoon session, regardless of improved conditions by the afternoon.
 Road conditions in your town or particular neighborhood can be hazardous even on days the school is open.
 Parents should use their own discretion about bringing their children to school under potentially hazardous circumstances.